Blue Jackets trade Foligno to Maple Leafs in 3-team deal

 “Given where we are right now, this move made sense for us as an organization and for Nick,” Blue Jackets general manager Jarmo Kekalainen said.

-It’s a similar trade to the one Columbus made Saturday by sending defenseman David Savard to the Tampa Bay Lightning for a first-rounder this year and third-rounder next year.
+This trade was similar to the one Columbus made Saturday by sending defenseman David Savard to the Tampa Bay Lightning for a first-rounder this year and third-rounder next year.
 The Blue Jackets are stockpiling high draft picks by selling ahead of the NHL trade deadline after falling out of playoff contention.

+Seeing Savard, who was tied as the organization’s longest-tenured player, get traded to the defending champions was a signal to Foligno that things were changing and he could be next.

+“I really appreciate Jarmo allowing me the opportunity to go and chase my dream of winning a Cup with a team that I feel has a great opportunity of doing that,” said Foligno, who had a say on his destination with a no-trade clause.
+“I feel really good about the decision we made.”

 Foligno, 33, has seven goals and nine assists for 16 points in 42 games this season.
-He has been the captain of the Blue Jackets for the past six seasons.
+He was captain of the Blue Jackets for the past six seasons and is a veteran of 950 regular-season games with Ottawa and Columbus.

 “Nick Foligno has been everything you’d want in a captain, in a representative of your team and ambassador for your community,” Kekalainen said.
 “His contributions to the Blue Jackets franchise and the impact he and his family have had off the ice is immeasurable.”

 Foligno, whose father played parts of four seasons for Toronto, gives the North Division-leading Maple Leafs some grit and experience up front.
-They have failed to get out of the first round with this core and welcome Foligno’s 51 games of Stanley Cup playoff experience.
+He’ll wear No. 71 like Mike Foligno did and said of duplicating his father’s famous leap, “If it’s a Game 7 overtime, I’m sure I’ll jump just out of pure joy.”

+There hasn’t been much joy in Toronto come playoff time in many years.
+The Maple Leafs have lost their first playoff series in each of the past four seasons despite a talented core led by Auston Matthews.

+They hope Foligno and his 51 games of NHL playoff experience provide the answer to what’s ailed them in the postseason.
+Foligno and the Blue Jackets eliminated Toronto in the qualifying round last year, and he believes that five-game series defeat will prove important in another attempt to win the franchise’s first title since 1967.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports